Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 Accompany them on their first sales calls

-- This allows you to introduce them to the contacts you have established.
+- This allows you to introduce them to established contacts.

 - You can observe how they interact with customers and identify any further training required.